Low thermal expansion for dimensional stability

 No greasing needed

-In addition to its high compressive properties (in both static and dynamic modes), this bearing material is inherently self-lubricating.
+In addition to its high compressive properties (in both static and dynamic modes), the bearing material is inherently self-lubricating.
 The self-lubrication capability of Polygon’s new material means that the use of expensive high temperature external lubricants such as polyurea grease, lithium grease, some bentone greases, as well as advanced ester based oils and complex thickening systems may no longer be necessary.

 The PolyLube HT bearing creates a high strength, self-lubricating journal bearing material that can offer performance enhancements over greased systems, as well as graphite loaded bronze structures, some iron-copper graphites, polysulfone, PEEK, and polymide bearing materials.